pagkly/Zed/Investopedia3/Understanding Flotation Cost.md

 ## What Do Flotation Costs Tell You?

-Companies raise capital in two ways: debt via bonds and loans or [equity](https://www.investopedia.com/terms/e/equity.asp).
+Companies raise capital in two ways: debt via bonds and loans or [[equity]](https://www.investopedia.com/terms/e/equity.asp).
 Some companies prefer issuing bonds or obtaining a loan, especially when interest rates are low and because the interest paid on many debts is tax-deductible, while equity returns are not.
 Other companies prefer equity because it does not need to be paid back; however, selling equity also entails giving up an ownership stake in the company.

-There are flotation costs associated with issuing new equity, or newly issued [common stock](https://www.investopedia.com/terms/c/commonstock.asp).
+There are flotation costs associated with issuing new equity, or newly issued [[common stock]](https://www.investopedia.com/terms/c/commonstock.asp).
 These include costs such as investment banking and legal fees, accounting and audit fees, and fees paid to a stock exchange to list the company's shares.
 The difference between the cost of existing equity and the cost of new equity is the flotation cost.

 The flotation cost is expressed as a percentage of the issue price and is incorporated into the price of new shares as a reduction.
-A company will often use a [weighted cost of capital](https://www.investopedia.com/terms/w/wacc.asp) (WACC) calculation to determine what share of its funding should be raised from new equity and what portion from debt.
+A company will often use a [[weighted cost of capital]](https://www.investopedia.com/terms/w/wacc.asp) (WACC) calculation to determine what share of its funding should be raised from new equity and what portion from debt.

 ## Example of a Flotation Cost Calculation